m-aciek/attributivegettext/README.md

     msgid "user"
     msgstr ""  # <-- missing translation

-Our translation class without fallback will by default fallback accusative of user to original English string:
+``AttributiveTranslation`` class without fallback by default falls back context translation to original English string:

     >>> user = AttributiveTranslations(…).gettext('user')
     >>> 'Wybierz {.accusative} do zmiany'.format(user)
     'Wybierz user do zmiany'

-``NoContextFallbackTranslations`` class will make us fall back to no-context translation which makes a bit better user experience:
+``NoContextFallbackTranslations`` class makes us fall back to no-context translation, which may be more desirable in our use case:

     >>> translations = AttributiveTranslations(…)
     >>> translations.add_fallback(NoContextFallbackTranslations(…))